WAYNE TRUTER, University of Pretoria,

 Grain crop production

-After establishing a typical ley crop system using weeping lovegrass for a period of around five years, the soil should be sufficiently restored to cultivate annual grain crops under a CA system.
-Herbicides kill the pasture quickly and the pasture residues remain on the soil surface providing cover that limits erosion and enhances water infiltration as well as reduces their rate of mineralisation.
+After establishing a typical ley crop system using white buffalo grass for a period of around five years, the soil should be sufficiently restored to cultivate annual grain crops under a CA system.
+Herbicides kill the pasture quickly and the pasture residues remain on the soil surface providing cover that limits erosion, enhance water infiltration and reduces their rate of mineralisation.

 Once a decision is made to terminate the ley, all pasture components should be considered as “weeds” that need to be removed.
 They should no longer be regarded as a source of fodder for livestock.